 Delivery

-The following day, after dropping our daughter off at school and explaining to her that her grandfather would be picking her up, we had coffee and tacos at one of our favorite places in town, Flitch.
+The following day, after dropping our daughter off at school and explaining to her that her grandfather would be picking her up, my wife and I had coffee and tacos at one of our favorite places in town, Flitch.
 I think we both took in a little comfort from the simple act of doing something we enjoyed just the two of us, which we don’t get to do as often now that we have a kid.
-I still had tears streaming down my face as I crammed migas into my mouth, because I was grieving that we wouldn’t be able to take James to this place someday like we did with his sister.
+I still had tears streaming down my face as I crammed migas into my mouth, because I was sad that we wouldn’t be able to take James to this place someday like we did with his sister.
 But we composed ourselves as best we could, because it was time to head to the hospital.

 Mr. Rogers’s advice to kids in scary times is to “look for the helpers”, and I find this helps when you’re a scared adult, too.
 We had the best helpers.
 Besides my work being understanding and giving us space, our friends and family were tripping over one another to help us in any way they could.
 Neighbors watched our dog, family took off work and traveled to visit, and my daughter also deserves a shout out, because she really impressed me with her maturity and resilience when we threw off her routine and asked her to do things we knew she’d rather not.
 The nurses in Labor & Delivery at St. David’s Medical Center deserve extra special applause for their superhero-like handling of our entire stay.
 Unbeatable bedside manner, understanding, attentiveness, empathy, care, everything you’d possibly want.
 I realize it may sound hyperbolic, but they made such a tremendous difference for us that it gave me more hope for humanity in general.
-I’d forgotten people could be that good if we really tried.
+I’d forgotten people could be that good if we really tried, and it’s incredibly inspiring.

 By the middle of the night, my wife was in active labor and proved (yet again) to deliver way faster than anyone anticipated.
 This time around they were giving her the epidural, and it hadn’t even had time to take full effect before her water broke and James was out seconds later.
 There were probably half a dozen medical professionals surrounding my wife, so I was just on the sidelines trying to stay out of the way.
 This moment was perhaps the worst for my wife, and one she kept replaying and feeling mortified by.
 I can only imagine how scary and horrible it was for her, and there wasn’t anything I could do.
 Once James was out, I could see immediately the umbilical cord was wrapped around his neck at least a few times.
 He was whisked away pretty quickly and the team’s focus was on my wife’s wellbeing.
 After they were stitching her up and her doctor was taking questions from us, I was able to ask what happened to him.
 She said we didn’t need an autopsy for her to tell us, it was likely what they call a “cord accident” which is exactly what it sounds like.